mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 heroAlt: pastel colored stationery background with a bunch of calendars and personal organization tools in a crayon drawing style
 ---

-After working for quite a bit I like to catch up with some old friends from time to time, when I made a surprising discovery -- many of them don't really use a calendar of any sort to manage their lives.
+I'd occasionally catch up with some old friends every now and then, and over time I made a surprising discovery -- many of them don't really use a calendar of any sort to manage their lives.
 Tracking something that happens more than a week into the future is generally out of the picture.

 But I understand.
 Putting events into a calendar is kind of a chore.
-Calendars that are [standards-compliant][3] are still primarily use email for the most part (sending invites, updating times, etc.) and calendars that aren't standards-compliant won't be compatible between different people unless they're using the same service.
+Calendars that are [standards-compliant][3] still primarily use email for the most part (sending invites, updating times, etc.) and calendars that aren't standards-compliant won't be compatible between different people unless they're using the same service.